Windows 7: Extent of hardware support

 In January 2016, Microsoft announced that it would no longer support Windows platforms older than Windows 10 on any future Intel-compatible processor lines, citing difficulties in reliably allowing the operating system to operate on newer hardware.
 Microsoft stated that effective July 17, 2017, devices with Intel Skylake CPUs were only to receive the "most critical" updates for Windows 7 and 8.1, and only if they have been judged not to affect the reliability of Windows 7 on older hardware.
+This would be until July 31, 2019, as August 2019 critical update requires at least Windows 10.
 For enterprise customers, Microsoft issued a list of Skylake-based devices "certified" for Windows 7 and 8.1 in addition to Windows 10, to assist them in migrating to newer hardware that can eventually be upgraded to 10 once they are ready to transition.
 Microsoft and their hardware partners provide special testing and support for these devices on 7 and 8.1 until the July 2017 date.

 On March 18, 2016, in response to criticism from enterprise customers, Microsoft delayed the end of support and non-critical updates for Skylake systems to July 17, 2018, but stated that they would also continue to receive security updates through the end of extended support.
 In August 2016, citing a "strong partnership with our OEM partners and Intel", Microsoft retracted the decision and stated that it would continue to support Windows 7 and 8.1 on Skylake hardware through the end of their extended support lifecycle.
 However, the restrictions on newer CPU microarchitectures remain in force.

 In March 2017, a Microsoft knowledge base article announced which implies that devices using Intel Kaby Lake, AMD Bristol Ridge, or AMD Ryzen, would be blocked from using Windows Update entirely.
 In addition, official Windows 7 device drivers are not available for the Kaby Lake and Ryzen platforms.

-Security updates released since March 2018 contain bugs which affect processors that do not support SSE2 extensions, including all Pentium III processors.
-Microsoft initially stated that it would attempt to resolve the issue, and prevented installation of the affected patches on these systems.
-However, on June 15, 2018, Microsoft retroactively modified its support documents to remove the promise that this bug would be resolved, replacing it with a statement suggesting that users obtain a newer processor.
-This effectively ends future patch support for Windows 7 on these systems.
+Security updates released since March 2018 contained bugs that affect processors that do not support SSE2 extensions, including all Pentium III, Athlon XP, and prior processors.
+Microsoft initially stated that it would attempt to resolve this issue, and prevented installation of the affected patches on these systems.
+However, Microsoft retroactively modified its support documents on June 15, 2018 to remove the promise that this bug would be resolved, replacing it with a statement suggesting that users obtain a newer processor.
+This effectively ends further patch support for Windows 7 on these older systems.